sourcegraph/about/handbook/talent/types_of_interviews.md

 ## The interview process
 All role-specific interview processes are documented at the end of each [job description](https://boards.greenhouse.io/sourcegraph91).
 You can also read more about our interview process [here](https://about.sourcegraph.com/handbook/talent/interview_process).

-## Types of interview questions
+## Structured interview questions
 We ask structured questions for all interviews, meaning that all candidates are asked the same questions in an effort to reduce bias and to even the playing-field.
-The interview may be recorded so that we can focus on the candidate, not taking notes, and ensure that we're delivering a great interview experience.
+The interview [may be recorded](https://about.sourcegraph.com/handbook/talent/hiring/guide_to_using_brighthire) so that we can focus on the candidate, not taking notes, and ensure that we're delivering a great interview experience.
 If a candidate prefers not to be recorded during the interview, they can let us know - the structure of the interview and decision-making process will remain the same and the decision not to be recorded will have no weight on their candidacy.

+## Universal interviews

+All departments are likely to have the below interview stages:

 ### Recruiter screen
 - Interviewer: the assigned recruiter for the role.